- Parties and Ownership – Who can own real estate and what types of ownership are there?

 - Taxes and Costs – What are they and who pays them?

-Any “person” can own real estate.
-This will include individuals, companies, entities established by statute and certain charitable bodies.
+Any legal “person” may own real estate.
+This will include individuals, companies and other legal entities established by statute.

 2. Interests – What types of interest in real estate are sold?